wolfm2/data-structures/week_11/README.md

 exercise preparation text (if any): No modification of the data will be necessary.

 location: No modification of the data will be necessary.
-In fact, I only went to two locations during the collection period.
+In fact, I only went to two gyms during the collection period.
 I will likely use the zip to map between Planet Fitness' locations.

 ### Default View
 The default view will be a desktop interface as you can see above.